 A 3-factor model is used which is given by

 ROE= (Net profit/Sales)*(Sales/Assets)*(Assets/Shareholder’s equity)

 Using the various examples, we saw how a metric such as Return on Equity can be used to assess the performance or profitability of a company.
-This metric serves as the right measure as a decision criteria in having to choose between companies to invest/buy along with certain other ratios too, that analysts use as a part of financial statement analysis.
+This metric serves as the right measure as a decision criterion in having to choose between companies to invest/buy along with certain other ratios, too, that analysts use as a part of financial statement analysis.

 This article has been a guide to Return on Equity Examples.
 Here we discuss the step by step calculation of ROE along with basic and advanced examples and explanations.
 You can learn more financial analysis from the following articles –